Real Estate

 Everyone’s interpretation of the American Dream is unique and personal.
 But, for many people, it’s tied to a sense of success, freedom, and prosperity.
 These are all things that owning a home can help provide.

-A recent survey from Bankrate asked respondents which achievements they feel most embody the American Dream.
+A recent survey from asked respondents which achievements they feel most embody the American Dream.
 The responses prove owning a home is still important to so many Americans today (see graph below):

 As the graph shows, homeownership ranks above other significant milestones, including retirement, having a successful career, and earning a college degree.